FAST Healthcare - Asthma Innovation Challenges

 - Scaling personalised asthma health advice: How can we automate Asthma UK’s personalised and empathic nurse advice channels to deliver 24/7 personalised asthma health advice?

-To be confirmed – 4 speakers from Asthma UK including
+4 speakers from Asthma UK including

 - Kay Boycott, Chief Executive, Asthma UK